typeof(1:5)

 .Internal(inspect(x))

 Historical note: the NAMED mechanism.
-Before R 4.0, R used a cruder system called NAMED, with only three states: 0 (no references), 1 (one reference), and 2 (multiple references, or “we’ve lost count”).
-The problem with NAMED was that it could never decrease.
-Once an object reached NAMED=2, R always copied it on modification, even if one reference had gone away.
-The current reference counting system, introduced by Luke Tierney, tracks actual counts and can decrease them when bindings are removed, avoiding unnecessary copies.
+Before R 4.0, R used a cruder system called NAMED, with only three states: 0 (no references), 1 (one reference), and 2 (multiple references, or “we have lost count”).
+The problem was that NAMED could never decrease; once an object reached NAMED=2, R always copied it on modification, even if one reference had long since disappeared.
+The current reference counting system, introduced by Luke Tierney, tracks actual counts and can decrease them when bindings are removed, eliminating a whole class of unnecessary copies.

 You can observe the practical effect.
 Modifying a vector inside a function that receives it as an argument triggers a copy, because the caller’s binding and the function’s parameter both point to the object (reference count of at least 2):